As a divorce attorney and psychologically trained mediator with over 35

-At many of my seminars, I advise couples getting married to pay attention
+years of experience, I advise couples getting married to pay attention

 to the family finances.
-Both parties should know about the incoming assets,
+Both parties should know about the assets, taxes,

-both parties take an active role and be an equal partner in all aspects
+I always advise both parties to take an active role and be an equal partner

-of their marriage.
-It is your right as an equal partner to participate
+in all aspects of their marriage.
+It is your right as an equal partner

-in making financial decisions, paying the bills, and maintaining financial
+to participate in making financial decisions, paying the bills, and maintaining

-in a much better position if your marriage should unfortunately end in divorce.
+also put you in a much better position if your marriage should unfortunately

 If you are considering divorce, it is important to prepare yourself and